mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-excalidraw.md

 This is an [Ansible](https://www.ansible.com/) role which installs the [Excalidraw](https://excalidraw.com/) client to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Excalidraw is a free and open source virtual whiteboard for sketching hand-drawn like diagrams.
+Excalidraw is a free and open-source virtual whiteboard for sketching hand-drawn like diagrams.
 It saves data locally on the browser, and the data is end-to-end encrypted.

 See the project's [documentation](https://docs.excalidraw.com/) to learn what Excalidraw does and why it might be useful to you.